 Less than container load or airfreight

 The less container load solution is a good alternative to airfreight.
 The main considerations are cost and transit time.
-While the less than container load service is an ocean freight solution, and therefore has a transit time according to international ocean freight, the costs are significantly less than airfreight.
+While the less than container load service is an ocean freight solution and therefore has a transit time according to international ocean freight, the costs are significantly less than airfreight.
 Sometimes up to 10-15 times less.

 In addition to transit time and cost, the environmental impact should be given consideration in the decision between less than container load shipping and airfreight.
-Ocean freight emit up to 50 times less carbon than airfreight, measured on one kilo of freight shipping in a marine container on a large container ship compared with a modern cargo airplane.
+Ocean freight emits up to 50 times less carbon than airfreight, measured on one kilo of freight shipping in a marine container on a large container ship compared with a modern cargo airplane.

 Is less than container load consolidation safe?